 This unit is equipped with two 30# LP bottles.
-Two 40# LP bottles may be installed as an option.
 These bottles are controlled with an automatic pressure regulator.
 The LP bottles contain liquid petroleum gas under high pressure.
 As the fuel is used, the liquid gas vaporizes and passes through the tank valve to a regulator that automatically reduces the pressure.
 The low-pressure gas is then distributed to the appliances throughout the pipe manifold system.
 Improperly adjusted regulators are the major cause of appliance lighting problems.
 Never attempt to reset the regulator.
 This is to be done by a qualified service technician.
 While in high altitudes or extreme cold weather a gas shortage may be experienced.
 Using one appliance at a time can help adjust to this problem.